Our 1888 Fixer Upper Progress… things are coming together and we are so close on getting to the fun, cosmetic parts of the renovation!

 The brick also was set last week and it looks amazing.
 Much better than the old painted red brick.

 The original trim is also getting hung and painted this week and looks amazing!
 Possibly my favorite detail of the whole house!
 My eyes pop every time I walk in!
 It took my new crew several days to piece it all together, but I’m so glad they were able to save it!
+It definitely would have been a lot cheaper to just buy new trim, but that was my favorite part of the house.

 The kitchen is SO close to being done as well.
 It is SO much more open now that we knocked the wall down and raised the drop ceiling.
 We did shiplap on the ceilings and love the look.
 All we need now is the lights, hardware and to install the rest of the trim around the bases.
 It’s going to look so nice once everything is cleared out of there and cleaned up!

-Our original plan was to do more shiplap throughout the house, and subway tile all the way up the walls in the kitchen, but we are way over budget on this house…so we’ve had to start cutting everything else that we haven’t already ordered or purchased.
+Our original plan was to do more shiplap throughout the house, and subway tile all the way up the walls in the kitchen, but we are WAY over budget on this house…so we’ve had to start cutting everything else that we haven’t already ordered or purchased.

 I can’t wait to show you everything once it’s completed!
 The floors are getting sanded and being stained the week after Christmas, so I’m crossing my fingers Mike and his painting crew (who are awesome!) will be able to finish the majority this week.
 There will still be a lot of touch ups and more cosmetic stuff (like hanging bathroom mirrors, etc) after the floors are done… but then we really will be finished!
 WOO HOO!